 Or maybe you, like this fellow on Quora, have written off an entire generation of potential employees because you’ve reached jaded and bitter “Get off my lawn!” old man status.

-Tough truth coming your way: The Millennial generation consists of people ages 23-38.
+Tough truth coming your way: The Millennial generation consists of people in their 20s and 30s.
 So, if you think everyone in that age group is a lazy piece of trash, your company will die with the Baby Boomers.

 Plus, it’s just not true that allllll Millennials are B-players, C-players, or worse.
 What is true is that every generation is essentially the same.
 There were good and bad apples in the 1920s and there will be good and bad apples in the 2020s.